JessMurphy/raresim/README.md

 # RAREsim2
-Python interface for scalable rare-variant simulations.
+Python interface for flexible simulation of rare-variant genetic data using real haplotypes

 ## Installation Steps